NatejSweet/jsServer/notes.md

 add final styling
-for private worlds, disable access from simply searching the Id probably want ot rework how image ids are stored, however it is not a problem
+for private worlds, disable access from simply searching the Id probably want ot rework how image ids are stored, however it is not a problem needto rework editNavBarOptions due to changes on navbar(removed labels and replaces with a default option)